hamzasari/sample-project-1/README.md

 While I have time, I used a responsive CSS framework package named as `bulma` and `SASS` language, which I never used both of them before, to learn and apply on this project.

+In daily work, I use `styled-components` for most cases and `Stylesheet` for react-native.

 ## Project Structure

 I didn't split components into too many components for this demo project.
 But, we can split some of them into smaller